Idaho Falls Power Logo

 More and more workplaces are installing charging units or making 110-volt outlets available to employees and visitors.

-Idaho Falls Power will install Siemens Level 2 chargers for commercial customers who want EV charging capability.
+Idaho Falls Power will install Level 2 chargers for commercial customers who want EV charging capability.
 The cost is $20 per month for each charger, and the customer must pay for the electricity used for charging.

 Idaho Falls Power also offers free Level 2 charging at its offices at 140 S. Capital Avenue.